release notes inspiration

 Version history

-They may not have to, but it doesn’t mean that it isn’t a good strategy, especially one for newer app developers.
+They may not have to, but it doesn’t mean that it isn’t a good strategy, especially for newer app or product developers.

 Side note: Release notes, like any other business activity, must correspond to brand management.
-It is understandable to see the conservative, structured release notes from companies such as the Economist or DIORMAG, but you would expect at least Instagram to make something more exciting.
+It is understandable to see the conservative, structured release notes for companies such as the Economist or DIORMAG, but you would expect at least Instagram to make theirs more exciting.

-How Much Do Users Care About Release Notes?
+How Much Do Users Really Care About App Release Notes?

-As an app developer, you may wonder, “Is anyone actually going to read my product’s release notes or changelogs?”
+As an app developer, you might wonder if anyone actually takes the time to read your app release notes or changelogs.

-The answer is yes.
-And the number of your users who actually read app release notes might surprise you.
+The answer is yes — and the number of your users who read them might surprise you.

-One Medium writer decided to do a deep dig on how many app users read release notes based on demographics.
+One Medium writer decided to do a deep dive into how many app users read release notes based on demographics.
 Using help from an online community willing to answer surveys for free (a subreddit called r/samplesize), they found that out of the 372 respondents, about 84% claimed they read app release notes.

 While this is a small sample survey from a corner of the internet, it paints a broader picture of the importance of writing good release notes to reflect your product and brand.